justin9503/2401FTDS_Unsupervised-Learning-Project-Team-EG3/README.md

 Deploy the web application on a cloud platform to ensure scalability, reliability, and ease of access for users.
 Implement continuous integration and continuous deployment (CI/CD) pipelines to automate the build, test, and deployment processes.

+Impact:
+This anime recommendation system aims to streamline the content discovery process for anime fans, reducing the time spent searching for new series and increasing user engagement.
+By delivering personalized recommendations, the system can enhance user satisfaction and contribute to the growth of the anime community.

+With the successful implementation of this project, users will have access to a powerful tool that not only enriches their viewing experience but also introduces them to a diverse range of anime content they might otherwise miss.

 ## 2. Dataset <a class="anchor" id="dataset"></a>

 Data Overview: